Francesco Bonifacio: Beatification

 The then Bishop of Trieste Antonio Santin, born in Rovigno now Rovinj in Croatia, first submitted the proposal for the beatification of Don Francesco Bonifacio back in 1957.
 Mons.
 Eugenio Ravignani, current bishop of Trieste, wrote a report on the priest's murder on 3 July 1983.
 He wrote that Don Francesco Bonifacio was murdered at the age of 34 on the evening of 11 September 1946.
 For many years nothing was known until witnesses confirmed and shed light on what happened that night.
 All of the testimonies said that Bonifacio was beaten and thrown into a pit.
 Other accounts mention him being stoned, injured with a knife and shot.

-Controversy
+The beatification ceremony was held in the Trieste Cathedral of Saint Giusto on 4 October 2008 by the Bishop of Trieste, Eugenio Ravignani; Archbishop Angelo Amato represented the Pontiff, Pope Benedict XVI.

+Historical assesments

 The 7 February 2006 issue of Avvenire carried an article which stated that Don Luigi Rocco, who received a visit from Don Bonifacio in 1946 in Groznjan, said that the priest was thrown into the pit Martinesi in Groznjan.
 While Bonifacio's body may have been thrown into the foiba called Martines, this is uncertain because his remains were never found.
 It is also possible that his body was burned.

 The peace treaty of Paris signed in 1947, when Istria was almost entirely ceded to Yugoslavia, is still an issue that marks the relations between Italy and the new states of the former Federation of Yugoslavia.
 The Foibe atrocities are a divisive subject in contemporary Italian politics.
 Right-wing media accuse the left of attempting to downplay the massacres while focusing attention on crimes committed by the Fascists.
 Bonifacio and his martyrdom at the hands of Communists, has become an important symbol of the story of the Foibe and the exodus of Italians from Istria.

 Famous Istrian priest Mons.
-Bozo Milanovic, the author of many books on Istrian history and crimes committed against priests, wrote a book “Istra u dvadesetom stoljecu” (“Istria in the twentieth century”, Pazin 1996).
-In this book, he described the work of the “college of priests St. Pavao for Istria”, 1946.
-He wrote that they discussed a “secretly missing Italian minister in Bujstina (…)” while Ivan Grah, minister in the Istrian villages of Sisan and Liznjan, in his book “Istarska crkva u ratnom vrihoru” (1943–1945) (Istrian Church in war winds), published in Pazin in 1992, described the crimes against Istrian priests but never mentioned Don Bonifacio.
+Bozo Milanovic, the author of many books on Istrian history and crimes committed against priests, wrote a book "Istra u dvadesetom stoljecu" ("Istria in the twentieth century", Pazin 1996).
+In this book, he described the work of the "college of priests St. Pavao for Istria", 1946.
+He wrote that they discussed a "secretly missing Italian minister in Bujstina (…)" while Ivan Grah, minister in the Istrian villages of Sisan and Liznjan, in his book "Istarska crkva u ratnom vrihoru" (1943–1945) (Istrian Church in war winds), published in Pazin in 1992, described the crimes against Istrian priests but never mentioned Don Bonifacio.